Cephalus (son of Deion): Etymology

 The word kephalos is Greek for "head", perhaps used here because Cephalus was the founding "head" of a great family that includes Odysseus.
 It could be that Cephalus means the head of the Sun who kills (evaporates) Procris (dew) with his unerring ray or 'javelin'.

 Sumptuous sacrifices for Cephalus and for Procris are required in the inscribed sacred calendar of Thorikos in southern Attica, dating perhaps to the 430s BCE and published from the stone in 1983.

-Family
+Genealogy

+Cephalus was the offspring of Deion of Aeolia, king of Phocis as his father; his mother was Diomede, daughter of Xuthus.
 Cephalus was the brother of Aenetus, Phylacus, Actor and Asterodia.
+He was the grandson of King Aeolus of Aeolia.

-By Procris or Procne, he was the father of Arcesius or Archius and by Clymene, daughter of Minyas, of Iphiclus and Alcimede.
-In some accounts, he was called the father of Oia, wife of Charops and eponym of the deme Oia in Attica.
-A son of Cephalus, Canes was said to be a king of Phocis and husband of Evadne, daughter of Pelias.
+Through a union with either Princess Procris of Athens or Princess Procne of Athens, he was the father of Arcesius or Archius.
+By Clymene of Orchomenus, daughter of King Minyas, he was the father of Iphiclus and Alcimede.

+In some accounts, he was the father of Oia, wife of Charops and eponym of the deme Oia in Attica.
+Canes was said to be a son of Cephalus and a king of Phocis; Canes was the husband of Evadne, daughter of Pelias.

+According to a scholium on Callimachus, he was one of the lovers of the dawn goddess Eos.